saifhamdare/100daysofcodeinpython/100daysofcodingchallege/day3/readme.md

-today i have almost 7 to 8 projects
+today i have almost 7 to 8 projects i have made agame try to run it tressure_game.py